openshift-cs/rosaworkshop/rosa-workshop/rosa/2-deploy.md

 For each succeeding cluster in the same account for the same y-stream version, only step 2 is needed (or 2-4 for manual mode).

 ## Automatic Mode
-As mentioned above if you want the ROSA CLI to automate the creation of the roles and policies to create your cluster quickly, then use this method.
+As mentioned above, if you want the ROSA CLI to automate the creation of the roles and policies to create your cluster quickly, then use this method.

 ### Create account roles
-If this is the <u>first time</u> you are deploying ROSA in this account and have <u>not yet created the account roles</u> then enable ROSA to create JSON files for account-wide roles and policies, including Operator policies.
+If this is the <u>first time</u> you are deploying ROSA in this account and have <u>not yet created the account roles</u>, then enable ROSA to create the account-wide roles and policies, including Operator policies.

 Run the following command to create the account-wide roles: